hu-macsy/simexpal/docs/quick_start.rst

 The following will introduce you to the most fundamental mechanics of simexpal.
 The quick start guide will explain simexpal installation, as well as the
-features: instance and input parameter management, launching experiments, monitor experiments, and evaluating the experiments using the output data.
+features: instance and input parameter management, launch experiments, monitor experiments, and evaluate experiments using the output data.

 Installation
 ------------